 Isla de la Toja

-Nowadays there is the popular term “Wow!”: When used, something hits you unexpectedly and surprises you.
+Nowadays there is the popular term “Wow!”: Used when something hits you unexpectedly and surprises you.
 In Spanish it sounds weird, but it is perfectly understood “This is wow!”.
-When we saw the first renders of the project, we had good and bad thoughts of the building but a good result in general.
+When we saw the first renderings of the project, we had positive and negative thoughts on the building but a good result in general.
 We were still awaiting another one, the view of the space between the two south buildings.
-When it was completed the result, a “Wow!” was loudly heard.
+When it was completed, a “Wow!” was loudly heard.